kosl/ihipp-examples/docs/week4.md

 As we have already learnt in the beginning that in MPI the parallelisation is based on the distributed memory.
 This means that if we run a program on different cores, each core has its own private memory.
 Since the memory is private to each process, we send messages to exchange data from one process to another.

-In two-sided (i.e. point to point communication) and collective communication models the problem is that (even with the non blocking) both sender and receiver have to participate in data exchange operations explicitly, which requires synchronisation.
+In two-sided (i.e. point to point communication) and collective communication models the problem is that (even with the non blocking) both sender and receiver have to participate in data exchange operations explicitly, which requires synchronization.

 ![Idle time](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/D2P2S24.png)